RAVEN: Realtime Accessibility in Virtual ENvironments for Blind and Low-Vision People: Iterative System Design

 \subsubsection{Scene Construction}

-To prepare a scene, developers create a 3D environment in Unity following standard workflows, then identify a subset of important objects (\eg{}, game items on a table).
-For each selected object, a Unity script is attached that specifies metadata, including the object’s name, a textual description of its visual and auditory properties, and whether it is physical (\eg{}, a table) or non-physical (\eg{}, an ambient sound source).
-Developers also include lightweight scripts that connect the scene to the LLM agent.
+To prepare a scene, developers create a 3D environment in Unity following standard workflows, then identify a subset of important objects ({\eg{}}game items on a table).
+For each selected object, {developers attach a lightweight Unity script and indicate whether it is physical ({\eg{}}a table) or non-physical ({\eg{}}an ambient sound source), and whether it is the player.
+Optional developer-provided descriptions of visual or auditory properties may also be included.} Developers also include lightweight scripts that connect the scene to the LLM agent.
 This metadata is the only additional input required, keeping developer burden minimal.